ameerssb/Student-Registration-System/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites